reproducible-reporting/stepup-core/docs/advanced_topics/cyclic_dependencies.md

 # Cyclic dependencies

-In StepUp, cyclic dependencies are defined as closed loops in the "supplier ➜ consumer" graph.
+Cyclic dependencies are defined in StepUp as closed loops in the "supplier ➜ consumer" graph.
 One may construct these in a `plan.py`, which will result in an error message.

 In theory, one could also have cycles in the "creator ➜ product" graph, but these are excluded by construction and therefore not relevant to discuss in the tutorial.